Image of 22

 August 29, 2005 Citroen notched up its first one-two of the season yesterday with Sebastien Loeb claiming his eighth victory of the season and extending his lead at the head of the Drivers’ Championship to 32 points with five events remaining.
 It is also the Frenchman’s fourth consecutive win in Germany.
 Team-mate Francois Duval repaid the team’s faith by claiming second, 37.4 seconds adrift of the reigning World Champion.
 Marcus Gronholm, winner of his home event in Finland, finished on the podium in third to retain second in the series.

-« Back to German WRC: Loeb leads Citroen 1-2
+Read the full article: German WRC: Loeb leads Citroen 1-2

 Other Images from this Gallery